To finalise your separation with your spouse or de facto partner, you will generally need to consider more than just obtaining a divorce.

 - Assessing the overall percentage outcome to ensure the division of property is just and equitable.

-Spousal maintenance is an amount of money paid by one party to a marriage for the financial support of the other party.
+Spousal maintenance is an amount of money paid by one party for the financial support of the other party.

 It is not an automatic right upon separation.
 In an application for spousal maintenance, the court will consider: